 Accidental Extubation

-1. What technical problems may occur during mechanical ventilation?
+1. What technical problems can occur during mechanical ventilation?

 System leak, circuit malfunction, disconnection, inadequate FiO2, patient-ventilator asynchrony, inappropriate ventilator mode, and inappropriate ventilator settings